Communication and Media Studies Course Offerings

 COME 327 Health Communication

 Examines effects of a wide range of factors that influence interactions and behaviors of individuals and organizations in the context of communicating health.
-Those primary factors are individual traits, race and gender, affects and emotions, empowerment, efficacy, social support, technology, crisis and culture.
-An interdisciplinary approach of the course covers various theories in interpersonal, intercultural and mass communication.
+Those primary factors are individual traits, race and gender, affects and emotions, empowerment, efficacy, social support, technology, crisis, and culture.
+The interdisciplinary approach of the course covers various theories in interpersonal, intercultural and mass communication.

 COME 364 Media Law and Regulation